Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Introduction

-Here we demonstrate that SR can uncover the fundamental hierarchy of plasma physics models --- from the kinetic Vlasov equation to single-fluid magnetohydrodynamics (MHD) --- based solely on spatial and temporal data from fully-kinetic particle-in-cell (PIC) simulations.
-In order to robustly handle the significant noise levels in particle-based data, we reformulate the sparsity-based model discovery methodology \cite{Brunton2016,Rudy2017,Schaeffer2017} to identify the underlying PDEs in their integral form; we show that this is crucial, particularly to capture low-frequency plasma phenomena that is embedded in high-frequency discrete particle noise for which the differential formulation is found to fail.
+Here we show that SR is a viable approach for the data-driven development of interpretable reduced plasma models from first principles, fully-kinetic particle-in-cell (PIC) simulations.
+We illustrate the potential of SR through the recovery of the fundamental hierarchy of plasma physics models --- from the kinetic Vlasov equation to single-fluid magnetohydrodynamics (MHD) --- based solely on spatial and temporal data of nonlinear plasma dynamics from PIC simulations.
+In order to robustly handle the significant noise levels in particle-based data, we reformulate the sparsity-based model discovery methodology \cite{Brunton2016,Rudy2017,Schaeffer2017a} to identify the underlying PDEs in their integral form; we show that this is crucial, particularly to capture low-frequency plasma phenomena that is embedded in high-frequency discrete particle noise for which the differential formulation is found to fail.
 We further show that the hierarchy of Pareto-optimal models naturally obtained by this approach provides insight into the dominant physical processes underlying the plasma dynamics, which can guide the development of tailored reduced models for a given application.